 Creating a namespace in C++ is done by declaring the keyword namespace

-, followed by the namespace name and a block of braces that contains the definitions of classes and other elements.
+, followed by the namespace name and a block of braces that contains the definitions of the classes and other elements.

 namespace MyNamespace {